radianag/dvrk_calibrate/README.md

  ```
  roslaunch vrpn_client_ros sample.launch server:=<ip_of_server_machine>
  ```
+<ip_of_server_machine> is IP address of the motive computer software.
 Should see connected to RigidBody# ...
-Run Robot and calibration
+In another terminal, run robot and calibration:
 ```
  rosrun dvrk_calibrate calibrate_psms.py
  ```
+ Done, outputs RCM positions and rotations of each robot in camera frame.

 # Dependencies
 vrpn_client_ros, vrpn, dvrk_robot (specifically dvrk_python)